ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 An IVSM MUST implement a State Synchronization and Advancement Predicate conformant to [**[R140]**](#r140) - [**[R142]**](#r142).

 #### **[R154]**
-An IVSM MUST implement the following BPI Interoperability operations that can be invoked by BPI Subjects conformant to the requirements of said operations
+An IVSM MUST implement the following BPI Interoperability operations that can be invoked by BPI Subjects conformant to the requirements of said operations:
 * Commit State
 * Add/Remove BPI Subject
 * Verify State